Chengqunniu/T2A2/README.md

 Columns, data types, and constrains are listed below:

 * Id (PK, serial int, not null) Primary key
-* Email (string, not null)
-* Phone (int, not null)
+* Phone (int, not null), phone number of the user
-* User id (int, FK, not null, unique).
+* User_id (int, FK, not null, unique).
 Links the users table and customers table, one customer is one user.
-* Address(int, FK).
+* Address_id(int, FK).
 Links the customers table and addresses table, one customer has zeor or one address in the database.
 Many customers might live at the same address.

 #### Relationship (users table and customers table)

 The relationship between the users table and the customers table is a one-to-one relationship.
 A user could be created before the customer because the newly created user could be an admin instead of a customer.
 But a customer can only be created after the user.
-Therefore, a customer has one and only one user, while a user has 0 or 1 customer.
+Therefore, a customer has one and only one user, while a user has zero or one customer.

 #### Relationship (addresses table and customers table)

 The relationship between the addresses table and the customers table is a one-to-many relationship.
 A user typically lives in one place and uses this place for delivery, they could provide their address after they logged in, therefore they might have no address in the system.
 And many customers might live together and shop separately.
-So a user has one and only one address, while an address might accommodate one or many customers.
+So a user has zero or one address, while an address might accommodate one or many customers.

 ---